-With the exception of fixed rate loans and borrowings, the Group's financial instruments are shown in the table above at fair value.
-Fixed rate loans and borrowings are stated at amortised cost as shown in the table above and as explained in Note 1(t).
-The fair value of fixed rate loans and borrowings was $\pounds 401,982,000$ (2021 - $\pounds 429,286,000$).
+With the exception of fixed rate loans and borrowings, the Group's financial instruments are shown in the table on page 75 at fair value.
+Fixed rate loans and borrowings are stated at amortised cost as shown in the table on page 75 and as explained in Note 1(t).
+The fair value of fixed rate loans and borrowings was \$387,462,000 (2022 - \$401,982,000).
 At both the current and preceding year end there were no non-recurring fair value measurements.